plinss/acmebot/README.rst

 generate new custom Diffie-Hellman parameters, and reset HPKP headers and TLSA records as appropriate.

+If the ``previous_key`` directory is specified, the current primary private key will be stored in that directory as a previous private key.
+While previous private key files are present, their key signatures will be added to HPKP pins and TLSA records.
+This can assist in key rollover when keys are pinned for subdomains and private keys are shared between multiple servers.
+Once the new primary and backup keys have been distributed to the other servers, the previous private key file may be safely removed.

 To manually rollover private keys, simply run the tool with the ``--rollover`` option.
 You can specify the names of individual private keys on the command line to rollover, otherwise all private keys will be rolled over.